ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 ### Introduction

-Projects are a substantial piece of original work done by the candidate.
+Projects are a substantial piece of original work done by a Registrar.
 Options for projects depend on the discipline but may include:

 * research and development of a practical resource
 * research and development of a local disease prevention or health promotion project